MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/tradeoffs.md

 Performance-centric cloud design patterns sometimes necessitate the introduction of additional components.
 These components increase the surface area of the workload.
 The new components must be secured, possibly in ways that aren't already used in the system, and they often increase the compliance scope.
 Consider these commonly added components:

-- Introducing multiple different methods of handling business logic, like cloud flows and low-code plugins, based on the performance requirements of each task
+- Introducing multiple different methods of handling business logic, like cloud flows and low-code plugins, based on the performance requirements of each task.
-- Offloading processing to background jobs or even client compute
+- Offloading processing to background jobs or even client compute.

 :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Removing segmentation.** The Security pillar prioritizes strong segmentation to enable fine-grained security controls and reduce blast radius.